Spain has a winter!?

 Light Day Bag or Backpack

-We recommend a cross body bag that you can keep in front of you at all times, especially when going through crowds in the bigger cities like Barcelona and Madrid.
-Make sure you don’t get anything with zippers on the outside if you plan to sling it across your back as these can be easily opened and stolen from.
-This cross body bag only has a pocket on the side that goes closest to your body.
+If you’re not a fanny pack…fan (heh), then we recommend a cross body bag that you can keep in front of you at all times, especially when going through crowds in the bigger cities like Barcelona and Madrid.

 Visiting Madrid?
 Read: Visiting Madrid’s Main Sights for Free and Cheap